-Karly Kiefer serves as IHC Global’s Assistant Director for Global Programs.
+Karly Kiefer serves as IHC Global’s Director for Policy and Advocacy.
 In this role, she works to research key drivers of equitable urban development, promote IHC’s policy priorities, and engage with members in order to advance IHC Global’s mission.

 Prior to this, Karly worked as a Research Associate at the Association of Public and Land Grant Universities, where she supported a number of initiatives related to the role of higher education in international development, including a project on how higher education institutions can contribute to eradicating food insecurity through their teaching, research, and engagement priorities.